 How to Build a More Complete Content Marketing Strategy

-"Content marketing in 2016 will be more about framing the path for your prospective customers than putting them on it."
+"Content marketing is now more about framing the path for your prospective customers than putting them on it."

-I realized that this concept, of a holistic strategy that incorporates content directly into the marketing and sales funnel, should perhaps get its own article.
-There's a lot here.
+This concept, of a holistic strategy that incorporates content directly into the marketing and sales funnel, needs some explaining.

 To get my newest ebook, which takes a more comprehensive look at this subject, check out "The Modern Marketer's Guide to Holistic Content Marketing"

 How to Turn your Blog into a Lead Generation Machine

 There are a thousand articles and guides for increasing your blog’s traffic.
 From SEO and advertising to skyscraper tactics, influencer outreach and social media, the topic is saturated.

 And it’s odd, especially because driving more traffic to your blog and website is often a wasted endeavor.

 After all, it doesn’t matter if you’re getting one reader a month or one million, if none of them are becoming customers you’re in the same position either way.